-The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are shown within the relevant section of the accounts as follows;.
+The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are shown within the relevant section of the accounts as follows;

-• LGPS and police pension actuarial assumptions - see note 20 and tables on pages 40 and 48.
+• LGPS and police pension actuarial assumptions - see note 19 and tables on pages 35 and 44.

-7. EVENTS AFTER THE REPORTING PERIOD
+6. EVENTS AFTER THE REPORTING PERIOD

-The Statement of Accounts was authorised for issue by the Chief Financial Officer on 30th June 2014.
+The Statement of Accounts was authorised for issue by the Chief Financial Officer on 30th June 2015.
 Events taking place after this date are not reflected in the financial statements or notes.
-There are no events before this date which require the figures in the financial statements to be adjusted.